markanin/financeC/README.md

 # financeC
 This repository contains snippets for financial applications (written in C programming language).
-Files created for tutoring a student.
-Code not optimised.
+The C files were created for tutoring a student.
+Code not optimised!